-The Company has 24 months from the date of first announcement to submit its regularisation plan to the relevant authorities for approval.
+The Company has 24 months from the date of first announcement, 17 February 2020, to submit its regularisation plan to the relevant authorities for approval.

-(b) The directors of the Group and the Company are of the opinion that the outbreak of the COVID-19 may affect the business performance and position of the Company mainly due to travel and movement restriction and other precautionary measures imposed by relevant local authorities that resulted in delays in commencement of work and delivery of products to customers.
-Meanwhile, due to inherent nature and unpredictability of future development of the virus and market sentiment, the extent of the impact depends on (i) ongoing precautionary measures introduced by each country to address this pandemic and (ii) the durations of the pandemic.
+(b) The directors of the Group and the Company are of the opinion that the outbreak of the COVID-19 may affect the business performance and position of the Company mainly due to travel and movement restriction and other precautionary measures imposed by relevant local authorities.
+Meanwhile, due to inherent nature and unpredictability of future development of the pandemic and market sentiment, the extent of the impact depends on (i) ongoing precautionary measures introduced by each country to address this pandemic and (ii) the durations of the pandemic.
 Accordingly, the financial impact of the COVID-19 outbreak to the Company cannot be reasonably estimated as at this juncture.
 The directors will continue to monitor the situations and respond proactively to mitigate the impact on the Company's financial performance and financial position.